-We are a development stage company and have recorded losses since our inception.
-Our independent accounting firm has expressed doubt that we can continue as a going concern unless we obtain financing.
-At December 31, 2006, we had \$2,757 in cash and total liabilities of \$49,595.
-Our liabilities are related to legal, accounting and professional services required to prepare and file our reports with the SEC.
-We are unable to pay cash for these services and have historically relied on related parties to pay for these costs on our behalf.
+We are a development stage company and have had recurring operating losses for the past two fiscal years.
+Our independent auditors have expressed doubt that we can continue as a going concern unless we obtain financing to continue operations.
+At December 31, 2007, we had \$2,633 in cash and total liabilities of \$51,595 and we cannot satisfy our cash requirements for our operations.
+We will need to raise additional capital during the next twelve months to fund our operations and we will likely rely on management or shareholders to pay for costs on our behalf.
 These parties have not entered into written agreements guaranteeing funds and, therefore, these parties are not obligated to provide funds in the future.
 We may pay for these advances by converting the debt into common stock.

 Our plan for the next twelve months is to search for a business opportunity and, if feasible, acquire an interest in a business opportunity.
 If we obtain a business opportunity, then it may be necessary to raise additional capital.
 We likely will sell our common stock to raise this additional capital.
-We expect to issue such stock pursuant to exemptions provided by federal and state securities laws.
-The purchasers and manner of issuance will be determined according to our financial needs and the available exemptions.
+We anticipate that we will issue such stock pursuant to exemptions from registration provided by federal and state securities laws.
+The purchasers and manner of issuance will be determined according to our financial needs and the available exemptions to registration.
 We do not currently intend to make a public offering of our stock.
 We also note that if we issue more shares of our common stock, then our shareholders may experience dilution in the value per share of their common stock.